 The Authority has some exposure to exchange rate movements as some income and expenditure is denominated in foreign currencies, but these are small and are always converted into, or out of sterling at the time of each transaction.
-The Authority has recognised a creditor to the value of \pounds 36k on the Balance Sheet which relates to an outstanding grant claim denominated in Euros.
+The Authority has recognised a debtor to the value of £42k on the Balance Sheet which relates to an outstanding grant claim denominated in Euros.
 A movement in the exchange rate of +/- 0.1 points would result in £3k more or less grant monies being received.

-Note 16.
+Note 17.
 Inventories

-The Authority has three Information Centres within the National Park boundary, which sell books, maps, items of clothing and other suitable material, both to further the provision of information, and to defray the cost of the overall service.
-Inventory (held for resale) is valued in the Balance Sheet at the lower of cost and net realisable value.
-The "trading" results, while significant, are incidental to the main provision of an Information Service.
+The Authority has three Visitor Centres within the National Park boundary, which sell books, maps, items of clothing and other suitable material, both to further the provision of information, and to defray the cost of the overall service.
+Inventory (stock held for resale) is valued in the Balance Sheet at the lower of cost and net realisable value.
+The "trading" results, while significant, are incidental to the main provision of an Visitor Centre Service.
 Hence, there is no attempt to recharge proportions of staffing or other premises costs against the gross profit stated below.
 The trading position as reflected in the Comprehensive Income and Expenditure Statement and closing stock figure held at year end, as stated in the Balance Sheet is:

 31 March 31 March

-2011 2012
+2012 2013

 £000 £000

-(131) Gross Sales (111)
+(111) Gross Sales (84)

-41 Opening Inventory 40
+40 Opening Inventory 33

-67 Purchases 62
+62 Purchases 61

-40 Less: Closing Inventory 33
+33 Less: Closing Inventory 34

-(63) 48% Gross Profit (42) 38%
+(42) 38% Gross Profit (24) 25%

-Note 17.
+Note 18.
 Short Term Debtors